 The banks of batteries are sized to feed the loads for a period of 15 minutes.
 This time is sufficient for starting and connection of diesel generators in case of power failure of the Concessionaire.

-The power system consists of a group emergency diesel generator which will come into operation and connect to the electrical system of the DC automatically.
+The power system consists of a group emergency diesel generator which will come into operation and connect to the electrical system of the Data Center automatically.

 Generators are rated to withstand all the loads necessary for the operation of the Equipment Data Center during a power failure of the Concessionaire.
 The goal is to assist the operation 24 hours x 7 days a week, considering the conditions for preventive maintenance, adding new components and replacement operation after unplanned outages.

-The power distribution units (PDU) are responsible for conditioning the signal to feed multiple devices at DC.
+The power distribution units (PDU) are responsible for conditioning the signal to feed multiple devices at Data Center.

-The segment of Air Conditioning has the function of maintaining a controlled temperature and humidity in the premises of DC.
+The segment of Air Conditioning has the function of maintaining a controlled temperature and humidity in the premises of Data Center.
 The segment includes the air conditioning system for cooling units and air handling system Distribution of Air Conditioning.
 It should be connected to emergency power generators.

 The Cooling System to provide heating, cooling, humidification and de-humidification of the building.